— What is a beta reader? —

 — What are my guidelines? —

-- Depending on my academic workload and schedule, beta reading your work will take approximately 2 to 4 weeks.
+- Depending on my academic workload and schedule, beta reading your work will take approximately 2 to 5 weeks.
 Should you require a specific deadline, that will cost an additional $5 (USD).
-Should you need your manuscript returned in seven days or less, a rush fee of $20 (USD) will be charged (additional $5 deadline fee already included).
+Should you need your manuscript returned within 4 to 7 days, a rush fee of $30 (USD) will be charged (additional $5 deadline fee already included).
+For a manuscript that needs to be returned in 3 days or less, an extreme rush free of $75 (USD) will be incurred (additional $5 deadline fee already included).

 - In the event that you want me to work on another edition or a revised draft of your manuscript, that will incur a separate charge from the first manuscript you gave me, and you will be given a word count-based discount of 5% for the succeeding versions of your work.
 For instance, after I return your initial manuscript (which you already paid for), you decide to greatly revise or rewrite your story.
 Let’s say, the revised version of your story is 70,000 words long.
 Instead of charging you $175 for the newer edition, the cost will only amount to $166.25 because of the discount.

 - All payments are non-refundable and will be made through PayPal only.

 - Should you want to submit your work for my beta reading service, kindly include the following details in your email: